OpenECAD: An Efficient Visual Language Model for Editable 3D-CAD Design: Method overview

 \section{Method overview}

-We now present our OpenECAD dataset and model, which includes a new CAD command sequence format designed for language models (see Figure~\ref{figure:method}).
-The dataset has been improved based on existing CAD datasets and utilizes large language models to generate high-quality natural language descriptions of CAD models.
-We fine-tuned pre-trained vision-language models based on small language models, resulting in the OpenECAD models that are compact in size and capable of running locally, specifically designed for CAD applications.
+We now present our OpenECAD datasets and models (see Figure~\ref{fig:method}), which include a new CAD command sequence format designed for language models.
+These datasets are converted from the DeepCAD dataset and filtered based on the token count corresponding to the language model, resulting in multiple datasets of varying sizes.
+Additionally, we utilize large language models to generate high-quality natural language descriptions of OpenECAD codes.
+Based on multiple small language models of different sizes, we fine-tuned pre-trained vision-language models, ultimately obtaining several OpenECAD models of varying sizes.
+These models are compact, capable of running locally, and specifically designed for CAD applications.
+The python code generated by the models can produce CAD project files through corresponding API operators of CAD tools.